HELOC Pros and Cons - Should You Get One?

 Risk of Foreclosure

 Your home serves as collateral for a HELOC.
-You could lose your home if you cannot repay what you have borrowed.
+If you cannot repay the loan, you could lose your home.

 Homeowners should carefully consider foreclosure risk before taking out a HELOC.
 As interest rates rise or you enter the repayment phase of your HELOC, your monthly payment goes up.

-If your income isn’t sufficient, you could lose your home if you can’t make your monthly payment.
+If your income isn’t sufficient, you could lose your home if you don’t make your monthly payments.

 Potential for Overborrowing and Overspending